 The state is a global titan in megafauna conservation, primarily due to the legendary Jim Corbett National Park.
 Established in 1936 as India’s first national park and the birthplace of Project Tiger, the Corbett landscape, alongside the adjacent Rajaji Tiger Reserve, harbours one of the highest densities of Bengal tigers in the world and serves as the northwestern limit for the Asian elephant.
 Higher up, the pristine and treacherous alpine terrains of Gangotri and Govind Pashu Vihar protect highly elusive high-altitude fauna, including the snow leopard, the Himalayan brown bear, and the state animal, the critically endangered alpine musk deer.

 Uttarakhand also claims two highly celebrated UNESCO World Heritage Sites: Nanda Devi and the Valley of Flowers National Parks.
 The latter is a high-altitude botanical wonderland that erupts into a spectacular carpet of endemic alpine blooms during the monsoon.
 The state’s avifauna is spectacular, deeply integrated into the landscape, featuring the iridescent Himalayan monal (the state bird) and massive raptors like the lammergeier.
-Managing wildlife in Uttarakhand involves a complex balancing act—mitigating severe human-leopard conflict in the mid-hills, controlling catastrophic dry-season forest fires, and addressing the massive ecological footprint of millions of pilgrims undertaking the annual Char Dham Yatra.
+Managing wildlife in Uttarakhand involves a complex balancing act—mitigating severe human-leopard conflict in the mid-hills, controlling catastrophic dry-season forest fires, and addressing the massive ecological footprint of millions of domestic tourists.

 Quick Facts Table